Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

   - Heavy attacks inflict longer large stagger on poise break.
   - Some Ash of War attacks inflict special staggers like knockback.
   - Enchantments that increase your "mass" increase poise.
+- [Acheron](https://www.nexusmods.com/skyrimspecialedition/mods/108159?tab=description) handles the death system.
+  - After you die you respawn at a nearby location.
+  - If the mod can't find a good location, you enter a crawl state for 30 seconds and de-aggro the enemies, after which you stand back up.
+  - I highly encourage to respect the death system instead of reloading save after dying.
+Reloading saves after combat is very bad for save health and risks getting your save corrupted, especially in a modlist this large.

 ### Perk Tweaks